 Strolling through European Christmas Markets (part 2)

 Winter in Europe is a wonderful time to visit the most beautiful Christmas markets.
 If you are looking for Christmas presents and dream of the lovely smell of a Christmas tree or the lovely sound of Christmas carols, please dive into our selection of the best Christmas markets in Europe, the best destinations for perfect Christmas holidays.
-Our friends at The Gourmet Specialist list the 12 best across the continent, from London to Rome and beyond.
-This is the second part with the last 6 markets (here are the part 1):
+We have listed the 10 best across the continent, from London to Rome and beyond.
+This is the second part with the last 5 markets (here are the part 1):

 Salzburg’s Christkindlmarkt is one of Europe’s oldest markets; there are documents from the 15th century describing the fine crafts being sold by elderly women in front of the Salzburg cathedral (picture on top) during Advent season.
 It is also smaller and more intimate than the others listed here — just 85 stalls ranged under the floodlit baroque stage set that is downtown Salzburg, with its fountains snuggled under avant-garde glass casings for the winter, church bells echoing off the buildings and the medieval castle glowering down from the cliff above.
 It’s a perfect postcard backdrop for browsing stalls selling pewter crafts, furry slippers, and loden coats while keeping warm with lebkuchen (gingerbread), roasted chestnuts and almonds, sausages, and sweet mulled wine.